sega pattern,

 Spring Boot allows you to externalize configuration properties, such as database connection details, server port, and logging settings.

 It supports various configuration formats like properties files, YAML files, environment variables, and more.
-The externalized configuration
+The externalized configuration makes it easier to configure and manage application properties in different environments.

 4. Spring Boot Actuator

 Spring Boot Actuator provides production-ready features out of the box.
-It allows developers to monitor and manage the application using
+It allows developers to monitor and manage the application using built-in endpoints for health checks, metrics, logging, and more.
+Traditional Spring does not provide these features by default.

 Read more about Spring Boot Actuator on Spring Boot Actuator